Updates from the MI LAC

 Michigan CAI LAC Committee Update

-Below is a brief summary of major bills the LAC is monitoring and the LAC’s legislative goals for 2025, along with a description of recent LAC advocacy events and fundraising efforts:
+Here is a brief summary of the major bills that passed in 2025 and the LAC’s legislative goals for 2026.

 The LAC opposed the Homeowners Energy Policy Act (HEPA) because it limited community association self-governance and left many questions unanswered about owners’ ability to install energy-saving improvements without approval.
-The LAC supports a full repeal as proposed by HB 4363.
+HEPA became effective on April 2, 2025.
+The LAC continues to support a full repeal as proposed by HB 4363.
 If a full repeal is not possible, the LAC will continue to advocate for improvements to HEPA to better reflect the realities of community association living.

 When preparing annual budgets, have your Board’s include a dollar per Unit for the LAC’s dollar a door campaign!
 This simple step ensures the LAC has the funds to continue its important lobbying efforts to advance the interests of community associations and their owners.